nikini/iceberg/README.md

 $ npm install iceberg-packer -g
 ```

-and then run, in your project folder:
+and then run:

 ```
 $ iceberg init
 ```

+which will help you create a project.

 ## Watch